iii) Material accounting policies

 Residual values and useful lives are reviewed at each reporting date.
 The following useful lives are applied:

 The amortisation period and the amortisation method for intangible assets are reviewed at least at the end of each reporting period.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
+Changes in the expected useful life or the expected pattern of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.

 De-recognition